 6. Follow our high-level facilitation guidance (at the bottom of this page) for courses with sensitive or technical content.

-7. Gain a snapshot of the most recent comments on a course in the Activity Feed (next to 'to do' tab).
+7. Gain a snapshot of the most recent comments on a course in the Conversations Feed (next to 'to do' tab).

 1. Pin comments